MobilityData/gtfs.org/docs/about.md

 **Contributing translations**

 GTFS.org uses [Simpleen](https://simpleen.io/), an automated machine learning translation tool, to ensure translations are kept up to date with repository changes.
-Since our priority is to keep translations up-to-date, we do not accept one time rewrites.
+Since our priority is to keep translations up-to-date, any one-time translation contributions will be overwritten by Simpleen in the future.

 We do accept glossary changes.
 Simpleen uses a glossary for key terms that are commonly used across GTFS.org, like trip or station.
 If you want to suggest a translation for a key term that should be applied across the entire site, you can [create an issue on the GTFS.org repository](https://github.com/MobilityData/gtfs.org/issues/new/choose).